JSpielz/EECS470_LAB1/README.md

 The processor is unfinished!
-The provided implementation *has no hazard detection logic!* To accommodate this, the provided processor only allows one instruction in the pipeline at a time to be absolutely certain there are no hazards.
-The provided processor is correct, and it will produce the  output for all programs, but it has a miserable CPI of 5.0.
+The provided implementation *has no hazard detection logic!* To accommodate this, the provided processor only allows one instruction in the pipeline at a time, to be absolutely certain there are no hazards.
+The provided processor is correct, and it will produce the correct output for all programs, but it has a miserable CPI of 5.0.

 Your assignment is to modify the VeriSimpleV processor to remove the stalls and implement hazard and forwarding logic as described in